kmyohan0/C-Unix/README.md

 # Development and Testing Roadmap

 To get our program to full functionality with the greatest effiency possible, the tasks ordered below need to be completed.
 Note that this list is extremely relative at this moment, and is subject to changes in the future as we continue to build our classes and dive further into our development process for the program.
 This list will include the construction of classes, as well as testing them before they are commited to our master branch.
 Linked below with each task will be the associated issues in GitHub.
+We will generally follow the relative order of our h2 headers listed below throughout our development for Assignment 2.

 ## Designing our Base Class
 This class will be essential to the functionality of our program, and is a good choice as the first development task that we need to work on.
 Following a composite pattern, this class will serve as a super-class to all of our tokens and because of that is required to be constructed first.
+Integration testing this class will be important as it will serve as the super-class for several token classes now and in the future.

 * Creating Base class
 https://github.com/cs100/assignment-cout-ideas/issues/5